McAllen Work Injury Lawyer

 At the McAllen Law Office of Eric Ramos, we know that it is stressful to be piling up the medical bills while losing wages due to time off of work.
 We are dedicated to making sure you receive all the compensation to which you are legally entitled.
 We offer a free consultation and can schedule that generally the same day you call.

 Workers’ compensation has rigid deadlines for filing your claim.
 Additionally, the law also requires you to meet certain deadlines.
 Do not wait.
-Contact us as soon as possible at (956) 948-7003.
+Contact a McAllen personal injury lawyer as soon as possible at (956) 948-7003.

 Fill out the form to get started with your free evaluation of your McAllen work injury case today.